Let’s be real, there are a TON of songwriting tips out there. And depending on where you visit, they’re mostly a mixed bag.

 50. Have hobbies.

-Get these songwriting tips plus 30 more.
-Keep this cheatsheet handy so you always have it nearby when you need it.
-It’s perfect to keep in your guitar case, or tucked into a notebook!
+From there, download it, print it, and keep it handy!
+Have it nearby for when you need it.
+It’s perfect to keep in your guitar case or tucked into a notebook!